-The Perception of Causality
+2. The Perception of Causality

 Consider the billiard balls in Figure 2a.
-Beyond seeing their colors, shapes, and sizes, you may also find yourself with another impression: One ball has collided with the other, causing it to move.
+Beyond seeing their colors, shapes, and sizes, you may also find yourself with another impression: one ball has collided with the other, causing it to move.
 What is the nature of this impression?
 Do we visually experience the causal transfer of force?
-Or do we cognitively infer causality only upon seeing one object stop as the other moves?
+Or do we only cognitively infer causality upon seeing one object stop as the other moves?

-This question is a perceptual gloss on Hume's famous contention that we only ever experience the "constant conjunction" of various events-here, the position of each billiard ball at successive time points-but never their underlying causes.
+This question is a perceptual gloss on Hume's famous contention that we only ever experience the "constant conjunction" of various events-here, the position of each billiard ball at successive timepoints-but never their underlying causes.
 As philosophers have debated this claim on theoretical grounds, an empirical approach emerged from the Gestalt tradition in the middle of the last century, centered on judgments about visual demonstrations manipulating the spatiotemporal characteristics of billiard-ball-like interactions (Michotte, 1963).
-However, it has remained unclear whether these data address the key dispute over perceptual versus cognitive interpretations of such causal impressions, leading many philosophers to favor approaches exploring the phenomenology of causal versus noncausal events (Siegel, 2009).
+However, it has remained unclear whether these data address the key dispute over perceptual vs. cognitive interpretations of such causal impressions, leading many philosophers to favor approaches exploring the phenomenology of causal vs. non-causal events (Siegel, 2009).

 Recently, however, a new kind of empirical evidence has emerged suggesting that causal perception truly is perception, as opposed to cognitive inference or judgment.
-Directly inspired by Hume's challenge, Rolfs et al. (2013) leveraged visual adaptation, the phenomenon whereby perceiving a visual feature makes other stimuli appear to have the opposite feature (as when, e.g., staring at leftward-tilted lines makes vertical lines appear tilted rightward).
-Rolfs et al. extended this paradigm to the perception of causality by repeatedly showing participants causal "launches" (i.e., one disk appearing to cause another to move after touching it), followed by ambiguous events that could be seen as either launches or noncausal "passes" (i.e., overlapping disks where the first appears to pass over the second without causing it to move).
+Directly inspired by Hume's challenge, Rolfs et al. (2013) leveraged visual adaptation, the phenomenon whereby perceiving a visual feature makes other stimuli appear to have the 'opposite' feature (as when, e.g., staring at leftward-tilted lines makes vertical lines appear tilted rightward).
+Rolfs et al. extended this paradigm to the perception of causality, by repeatedly showing subjects causal "launches" (i.e., one disk appearing to cause another to move after touching it), followed by ambiguous events that could be seen as either launches or non-causal "passes" (i.e., overlapping disks where the first appears to pass over the second without causing it to move).

-Remarkably, exposure to launches biased perception of ambiguous events toward passes (Fig. 2c).
-Moreover, this effect was retinotopic: When participants moved their eyes from the adaptation location to a new test location, the aftereffects followed along, remaining in the retinally defined location of the original stimuli.
-No cognitive (i.e., nonperceptual) process is known to exhibit retinotopy, making this pattern particularly suggestive of visual processing (Block, 2014; Hafri & Firestone, 2021; Phillips & Firestone, in press).
+Remarkably, exposure to launches biased perception of ambiguous events towards passes (Figure 2c).
+Moreover, this effect was retinotopic: When subjects moved their eyes from the adaptation location to a new test location, the aftereffects followed along, remaining in the retinally-defined location of the original stimuli.
+No cognitive (i.e., non-perceptual) process is known to exhibit retinotopy, making this pattern particularly suggestive of visual processing (Block, 2014; Hafri and Firestone, 2021; Phillips and Firestone, 2022).
 Together, these results suggest that causality may be visually represented, not merely cognitively inferred-and, perhaps contrary to Hume, that perception distinguishes causality per se from mere constant conjunction.

-Multiple researchers have further explored these results (e.g., Kominsky & Scholl, 2020), with the key philosophical questions remaining central.
-For example, a remaining question is whether participants adapted to causation proper (i.e., visual representations of causation were involved) or instead only to low-level features diagnostic of causation (e.g., spatiotemporal properties that produce a causation gestalt; Siegel & Byrne, 2017; for a related empirical study, see Arnold et al., 2015).
-These experiments have also contributed to a broader philosophical literature on high-level properties in perception (including not only causality but also agency, intention, emotion, and more; Block, 2014; Siegel & Byrne, 2017).
+Multiple researchers have further explored these results (e.g., Kominsky and Scholl, 2020), with the key philosophical questions remaining central.
+For example,